What is Portrait PSR3 Plasma?

 In the opinion of many facial plastic surgeons, the “gold standard” for facial resurfacing is carbon dioxide laser resurfacing.
 Dr. Bentkover has been using the Ultra Pulse® Carbon Dioxide Laser for facial resurfacing since 1995.
 He has uniformly very high patient satisfaction with this procedure for wrinkle removal and acne scars, with very predictable results.

-Some people want a less invasive procedure.
-The new fractionated carbon doxide lasers can also be less invasive, but the degree of imporvemnt expected by mose laser patients still requires a deeper, more invasive procedure.
+However, some people want a less invasive procedure.
+The new fractionated carbon doxide lasers can also be less invasive, but the degree of improvement expected by most laser patients still requires a deeper, more invasive procedure.
 Plasma may be an alternative for you.

 Dr. Bentkover was one of the first surgeons in New England to offer this technology.
-This technology enables Dr. Bentkover to treat your wrinkles, acne scars and facial discoloration with a quick office treatment that usually requires only topical or local anesthesia.
-We love this technology for the vibrant results it gives.
+This technology enables Dr. Bentkover to treat your wrinkles, acne scars and facial discoloration quickly and the office, usually only requiring a topical or local anesthesia.
+This technology delivers vibrant results.

 Dr. Bentkover brought Portrait PSR3 Plasma Skin Rejuvenation into the practice to provide an alternative to carbon dioxide laser resurfacing for patients with less severe wrinkles and/or patients who want an office procedure with less significant down time and healing time.
 While many patients will still benefit from laser resurfacing, many will be just as happy with Portrait PSR3 Plasma Skin Rejuvenation.
 At your consultation, you and Dr. Bentkover will decide which technology is best for you.